ChiChou/vscode-frida/README.md

 ### Javascript REPL shortcut

 Open and activate an REPL at the bottom.
 Use the "frida" button at the top of any active `js` / `typescript` document, it will send the code to the active REPL.

-### FoulDecrypt

-[FoulDecrypt](https://github.com/NyaMisty/fouldecrypt) by [NyaMisty](https://twitter.com/miscmisty) is based on FlexDecrypt but with bug fixes.
-Also there is no unnessary swift code base at all, making the package extremely slim.
-It almost act like a static decryptor, without running the actual app.
-So you don't have to worry about jailbreak detection or abnormal crash.

-This shortcut requires `zip` and `fouldecrypt` to be installed on iDevice.
-You need to run **Install FoulDecrypt** command before the first use.

 ### Shell